rcn-ee/ti-opencl/docs/sphinx-doc/source/examples/tidl.rst

 Step 3
 ======
 Create an Executor with the approriate device type, set of devices and a configuration.
-In the snippet below, an Executor is created on 2 EVEs.
+In the snippet below, an Executor is created on 2 DLAs.

 .. code-block:: c++